justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; My first model was trained by fixing the board, i.e., the resources, roll numbers, and ships were all fixed.
 I found this network to train well and achieve an intermediate level of play.

 &emsp; The error of the model, as discussed in §4.3, is partially inversely correlated with the number of turns taken to win the game.
+This was seemingly one of the major drawbacks of using TDs: during the late stages of trianing, the model would struggle to optimize error, as attempts to do so could end up increasing it.
 The later drops in error can be attributed to increasing the batch size, which in turn averages out the spikes that can occur due to my MCTS algorithm.

 ![fixed error](fixed_error.png)